What are the benefits of a school counselor and counseling program?

 - Goal setting/decision- making

-- Education on understanding of self, including strengths and weaknesses
+- Education on an understanding of self, including strengths and weaknesses

 - Transition plans